LeahE128/wheelieGood/readme.txt

 3. How to Use:

-The application ip is: PUT HERE.
+The application ip is: http://ec2-3-85-18-119.compute-1.amazonaws.com:5000/ .
 This can be navigated to throw a browser address bar.

 The application has two pages, a default index page that displays current information about the bike stands, and an additional "Plan your Journey" page, which provides future and predictive features.